-The mobility fee is required to be paid prior to approval of final construction and/or engineering plans under Chapter 320, Ordinance Code or building permits for single family residential construction.
+The mobility fee is required to be paid prior to approval of final construction and/or engineering plans under Chapter 320, Ordinance Code, or building permits for single family construction.

 What is the difference between a (full) Mobility Fee Calculation and an Expedited Mobility Fee Calculation; how much does each cost?

-The Mobility Fee Calculation Certificate application fee is $688 and considers trip reduction adjustments such as surrounding residential density, mix of uses, existence of local retail, mass transit service and pedestrian and bicycle facilities.
+The Mobility Fee Calculation Certificate application fee considers trip reduction adjustments such as surrounding residential density, mix of uses, existence of local retail, mass transit service and pedestrian and bicycle facilities.

-The Expedited mobility fee application fee is $266 and does not consider the trip reduction adjustments.
+The Expedited mobility fee application fee does not consider the trip reduction adjustments.

 What is the duration of Mobility Fee Calculation Certificate (MFCC)?

-Mobility fee certificates are valid for one (1) year from the date of issuance, unless it is subject to a Mobility Fee Contract per Section 655.508, Ordinance Code, or is extended for one year by the payment prior to the expiration date of the applicable annual inflation adjustments as determined by the Florida Department of Transportation (FDOT) Office of Financial Development.
+Mobility fee certificates are valid for one (1) year from the date of issuance, unless it is subject to a Mobility Fee Contract per Section 655.508, Ordinance Code, or else is extended for one additional year by the payment prior to the expiration date of the applicable annual inflation adjustment as determined by the Florida Department of Transportation (FDOT) Office of Financial Development.